gabrielsoltz/metahub/README.md

 ./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks
 ```

-- Filter only the affected resources that are associated to public ips:
+- Filter only the affected resources that are associated with public IPs:
 ```
 ./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks --mh-filters-checks its_associated_with_public_ips=True
 ```